Negative Pressure

 Better Wound Care Begins With InfuSystem’s Wound Care Management Program

-What is Negative Pressure
+What Is Negative Pressure Wound Therapy?

 NPWT provides gentle powered suction to treat and promote wound healing by aiding in removing excess exudates, infectious material and tissue debris.
 Our NPWT devices are powerful yet portable to promote healing while allowing patients to maintain mobility.